brycewray/hugo-site/content/posts/2020/08/good-stuff-without-google.md

 For each variable font you want from Google Fonts:

 1. Pick all the widths and styles you want and see what appears under **Review** on the right side of the Google Fonts interface.
-For example, for Public Sans I picked regular, italic, bold regular, and bold italic (*400* is the default regular weight and *700* is usually the default weight for boldfacing):
+For example, let's go with the **[Public Sans](https://public-sans.digital.gov/)** font this previously used; so we'll pick regular, italic, bold regular, and bold italic (*400* is the default regular weight and *700* is usually the default weight for boldfacing):

 {{< imgc src="Public_Sans_selected_family_1024x1248.png" alt="Screen capture from Google Fonts showing typeface selections" width="1024" height="1248" >}}